 4.1.
 Knowledge Slope and Interdisciplinary Knowledge Flow in HER

-To better show the knowledge potential difference and flow distance between various subject areas and HER, study produced a domain overlay map of knowledge absorption and diffusion in HER based on the data of knowledge absorption and knowledge diffusion in HER combined with global maps of science (Leydesdorff et al., 2012).
+To better show the knowledge potential difference and flow distance between various subject areas and HER, this study produced a domain overlay map of knowledge absorption and diffusion in HER based on the data of knowledge absorption and knowledge diffusion in HER combined with global maps of science (Leydesdorff et al., 2012).
 The results are shown in Figures 2 and 3.